sowmith78/OSS/README.md

 ## Setup Project in Eclipse
 - Clone the project in Eclipse
 	- Go to File > Import > Git > Projects from Git > Click Next
-	- Select ‘Clone URI’ > Copy the GitHub URL of your project. (avoid including branch into the path). > Type in the Username and Password > Click Next
+	- Select ‘Clone URI’ > Click Next > Copy the GitHub URL of your project. (avoid including branch into the path). > Type in the Username and Password > Click Next
 - Select the stable branch
-	- Select 'Deselect All' > select the stable branch > Click Next
+	- Select 'Deselect All' > Select the stable branch > Click Next
 - Choose the appropriate Directory > Click Next
 - Select Import as general project > Click Next and then Finish.